nfornadimkhan/dgNova/README.md

 - Analyze unreplicated field trials using moving grid methods
 - Visualize spatial patterns and adjustments
 - Learn experimental design concepts through interactive simulations

+## Dependencies

+dgNova is built using robust scientific Python libraries:
+- **NumPy**: For efficient numerical computations and array operations
+- **Pandas**: For data manipulation and analysis
+- **Matplotlib**: For creating static visualizations and plots
+- **Seaborn**: For enhanced statistical visualizations
+- **Pillow**: For image processing and animation support

+These dependencies are automatically installed when you install dgNova using pip.

 ## Current Status